Five Reasons School Starting in August is Wrong

 3 Min Read•July 21, 2015•Amy Sue Nathan

 School starts in August in many school districts across the country, and that’s just plain wrong.

-First of all, it’s a Wednesday.
+First of all, it’s usually not on a Monday.

 If administrators are going to start school in what is ostensibly only the third-quarter of summer, then the least they can do is do it on a Monday.
 That way working moms will save on a whole week of child care.
-Stay-home moms can get a full-week’s jump start on the projects or coffee klatches that have been buried under the sand since June.
+Stay-at-home moms can get a full week’s jump start on the projects or coffee klatches that have been buried under the sand since June.
 It’s a teaser.
 Sure, we’ll take your kids and keep ‘em safe and educate them and all… but we’re only going to do it for three days.
 We know how much you miss them after having been with them every single day all summer.

 Nope, no leisurely shopping for school clothes on a Tuesday when we could whiz in and out of stores and maybe even squeeze in a food court lunch.
 No siree.
 Since the change of season will happen eventually, everyone will need new clothes.
 But not when it’s 90 degrees and humid.
 No one wants to try on leggings and hoodies when all they’ll have to do for the first day of school is smooth out a T shirt and make sure the rubber isn’t too worn down on the flip flops.